Can I bring a pet?

 Visitors are welcome to take certain types of informal, candid photography or video for personal use without a permit.
 However, we require permits for photo sessions for weddings, engagements, family portraits, graduation, proms, quinceaneras, senior portraits, holiday cards, maternity or baby photos, or similar events, as well as fashion or product photography, or photos taken for portfolios.
-This applies even when the photographer is a friend, family member, or other non-professional.
+This applies even when the photographer is a friend, family member, or other non-professional and even when they are using a non-professional camera.
 Costume changes and/or models are only allowed with a professional photography permit.
 Photographers may not use their representations of the garden for any public or commercial purpose unless approved by Arlington Garden.

-The $100/hour fee charged to professional photographers goes towards maintaining the garden.
+The $100/hour fee charged for photo permits goes towards maintaining the garden.
 Click here to learn more about purchasing a permit.
-If you have additional questions, you can send them to us at firstname.lastname@example.org.
+If you have additional questions, you can send them to us at email@example.com.

 How do I become a volunteer gardener?

-On alternating Sundays, the garden hosts a project-based volunteer event with our Learning Naturalist, Levi Brewster.
-No orientation is necessary to attend these volunteer events, but space is limited so you must sign-up in advance for free.
+On alternating Sundays, the garden hosts a series of project-based volunteer events with our Learning Naturalist, Levi Brewster.
+Space is limited so you must sign-up in advance for free.

 How can I support the garden?